Synced Sources

 YouTube channelYouTube Data API channel + uploads playlistRe-sync pulls new videos as they're published

-Each integration has its own dedicated page with the exact flow, requirements, limits, and troubleshooting steps.
+Each source type below links to its setup details — the exact flow, requirements, limits, and troubleshooting steps.

 Synced vs manual uploads